 Love is the quality all religions claim their Feet Maker embodies.
 If that’s the case, walk the talk.

 I’m wearing flip flops.
 I’m not an expert on anything.
 I’m thinking this now.
 It wasn’t how I thought then, and it might not be how I think tomorrow.
 Everything I say is experiential.
-Before you accuse, criticize, and abuse, just walk a mile in my shoes (Elvis Presley).
+Walk A Mile In My Shoes (Elvis Presley) before you accuse, criticize, and abuse.

 If I’ve offended you – and I sincerely hope I haven’t – how will the shoes you walk in influence the way your feet respond?